 Project Objectives and Research Questions

-The project will consider three specific research questions:
+The project considered three specific research questions:

 - Why have Leaders Alliances formed in the past?
 What purpose(s) do they serve?
 How can they influence policy outcomes?

 - How do the design choices in creating a Leaders Alliance influence its operations and effectiveness?

 - What lessons do previous Leaders Alliances suggest for the potential and limitations of a new Leaders Alliance in hunger and sustainable agriculture?

 The world is severely off track to meet SDG2 on ending hunger and promoting sustainable agriculture.
 In fact, the number of undernourished people in the world increased in 2018, for the third consecutive year.
 Meanwhile, citizens around the world cite ending hunger as the most important of the SDGs.
 Yet despite these clear needs and public interest, international action on hunger and sustainable agriculture has lagged.
 Indeed, international attention to the problems of food security has historically followed a clear cyclical trend, peaking when food prices soar (as occurred in 2007-08) and then waning once prices subside.
 Such a reactive, crisis-driven approach is ill-suited to delivering the long term, sustainable and transformational changes that are needed.